Volunteer with the 'Big 5' and the Born Free Foundation in one of South Africa's finest game reserves

 Below is an example of a 2-week itinerary, though you can take part for up to 12 weeks.

-Volunteers are warmly accommodated in a beautiful lodge with very comfortable rooms with en-suite bathrooms.
+Volunteers are accommodated in a beautiful lodge with very comfortable rooms with en-suite bathrooms.
 Rooms are allocated on a same-sex basis, with two to four people sharing, except for couples who are accommodated together.
 There are excellent communal facilities, including a swimming pool, lounge, entertainment area, and a boma area with a fire pit.
 A laundry service and Wi-Fi are also available free of charge.

 Three meals per day will be provided for you, along with a big cooked breakfast served once a week.
 Water, juice, tea and coffee are freely available, and soft drinks are available to purchase on-site or from local shops.
 Vegetarian and vegan diets can be catered for but please contact us if you have any other dietary requirements.